h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 #### CoinJoin

-[CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) was proposed by Bitcoin developer [Gregory Maxwell](https://github.com/gmaxwell) in 2013, which removes the risk of theft by a third party.
+[CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) was proposed by Bitcoin developer [Greg Maxwell](https://github.com/gmaxwell) in 2013, which removes the risk of theft by a third party.

 To construct a CoinJoin transaction, a group of users need to somehow find each other, perhap through a centralized discovery service.